Francis de Sales Brunner: Life

 Bishop Purcell of Cincinnati made several trips to Europe, visiting the various seminaries there to recruit missionaries for Ohio and points further west.
 On one of these trips, he met Brunner at Le Havre.
 Later, the Government interfering more and more with his school, Brunner accepted the Bishop's invitation, brought to him by Monsignor John Henni, to establish his community in America.
 Brunner used the long Atlantic crossing as an opportunity to lead a nine-day retreat for the eight priests, brothers and candidates who accompanied him.
 They landed, December 21, 1843, at New Orleans and, ascending the Ohio River, arrived at Cincinnati on New Year's Day.
 From Cincinnati they proceeded to St. Alphonsus, near Norwalk, Ohio, where the first of a number of mission stations was erected; amongst them a convent at Maria Stein, Ohio, named after Mariastein Abbey.
 Brunner donated a painted depiction of the Miraculous Madonna of Mariastein to the convent, after which also the town was named.
 It is said that Brunner had the painting with him when crossing the English Channel in a sailing vessel and was miraculously saved from shipwreck in a bad storm.

 Brunner established a mission house at New Riegel, Ohio, in December 1844, followed by one at Thompson, and another at New Washington.
 In 1848 a mission was established at Glandorf, Ohio.
 In 1844, he became superior of the American province of the Missionaries of the Precious Blood.
 Their missionary circuit included all German-speaking Catholics within a radius of 100 miles; they began to erect convents and parishes and entrusted the schools to the Sisters of the Most Precious Blood, who had followed them in July, 1844.

 He was an indefatigable missionary and a very prolific writer on religious subjects.
 Müller says that Brunner was also "the founder of the Swiss American congregation of the Benedictines".
-Brunner made several trips to Europe in the interest of his institution, and it was during the last of these that he died in 1859, suffering from a lung disease, at Schellenberg in Liechtenstein, where he had founded a woman's convent.
+Brunner made several trips to Europe in the interest of his institution, and it was during the last of these that he died in 1859, suffering from a lung disease, at Schellenberg in the principality of Liechtenstein, where he had founded a women's convent.